Q. When and how do I apply?

 Q. When do I need to choose a concentration?

-A. There are two concentrations in EURUS: European and European Union Studies OR Russian, Eurasian, and Transition Studies.
+A. There are two concentrations in EURUS: European and European Union Studies OR Russian and Eurasian Studies.
 You do not need to select a concentration when you apply.
 For those uncertain of which concentration best suits their interests, the decision will be made in consultation with the Institute director in the summer before entry.

 Q. What type of language background in required?